mapbox/quickLaunch/README.md

 The version of MongoDB used in the Docker container is MongoDB Community edition.
 This is free-to-use and features are documented on the [MongoDB website](https://docs.mongodb.com/manual/).

-To use enterprise features, you must procure your own MongoDB Enterprise license and update the Rapid Deploy accordingly.
+To use enterprise features, you must procure your own MongoDB Enterprise license and update the Quick Launch accordingly.
 Mapbox will not provide MongoDB support.

 ---